Mangu, Nigeria: Precipitation

 When there is at least 0.04 inches of liquid or liquid-equivalent precipitation, the day is considered wet.
 In Mangu, the likelihood of rainy days changes dramatically from season to season.
 Over 38% of days are likely to be rainy during the 5.8-month-long rainy season, which runs from April 18 to October 13.
 With an average of 22.9 days with at least 0.04 inches of precipitation, August has the most rainy days in Mangu.
 October 13 to April 18 is the start of the 6.2-month dry season.
 January has the fewest rainy days in Mangu, with an average of 0.0 days with at least 0.04 inches of precipitation.
 We categorize rainy days as either rain only, snow only, or a combination of both.
 August, with an average of 22.9 days, is the month with the most days of rain alone in Mangu.
 According to this classification, rain alone has the highest possibility of occurring on August 21st, occurring 75% of the time throughout the year.

 Rainfall

 The year's rainy season, which spans 7.4 months from March 21 to November 3, is characterized by sliding 31-day rainfall of at least 0.5 inches.
 August is the wettest month in Mangu, with an average rainfall of 7.4 inches.
 From November 3 to March 21, or 4.6 months, there is no rain during this time of year.
 With an average rainfall of 0.0 inches, December is the month with the least amount of rain in Mangu.

 Geography

-Mangu LGA has an average temperature of 29 degrees Celsius and a total area of 1,653 square kilometers.
+Mangu LGA has an average temperature of 29 degrees Celsius or 84.2 degrees Fahrenheit and a total area of 1,653 square kilometres or 638 square miles.
 The dry and wet seasons are the two distinct seasons that the LGA experiences.
-The average humidity in the LGA is 49%, and the average wind speed in the region is 11 km/h.
+The average humidity in the LGA is 49%, and the average wind speed in the region is 11 km/h or 6.8 mph.